nsc-norway/suprDUPr/README.md

     $ ./suprDUPr.read_id data.fastq | ./filterfq data.fastq > filtered.fastq

-Note that the file must be specified as an input to both suprDUPr.read_id and filterfq.
+Note that the file must be specified as an input to both `suprDUPr.read_id` and `filterfq`.

 ### Paired-end analysis